Buddha's teachings offer a solution to global problems (PM Modi) - ExBulletin

 - Buddha’s teachings offer a solution to global problems (PM Modi)

-- Allstate Continental Clsico: USA vs. Mexico – Lineup, Times and TV Channels

-- Mani Ratnam says Hindi cinema should stop being called Bollywood; Vetri Maaran agrees.
+- Why did Mani Ratnam ask Hindi cinema to stop using the term “Bollywood”?

-- Financial Times says Google will use generative AI in its advertising business

-- 3.8 earthquake shakes Antioch and is felt across the eastern Gulf